wesbragagt/node-fast-di/README.md

 ## Native TypeScript

-We can avoid cumbersome compiling step with intermediate artifacts and get native TypeScript execution for node.js with [ts-node](https://typestrong.org/ts-node/docs/performance)
+We can avoid cumbersome compiling step with intermediate artifacts and get native TypeScript execution for node.js with [tsx](https://github.com/privatenumber/tsx)

-With ts-node you can run any _.ts directly as you are running regular _.js script with node.
+With tsx you can run any _.ts directly as you are running regular _.js script with node.

 ```
-ts-node index.ts
+tsx index.ts
 ```

-It comes with a price of small performance overhead on first file read at runtime, so if this is a concern for your application in production you can use ts-node together with SWC (in order of magnitude faster TypeScript transpiler implemented in Rust) without typechecking.
+It comes with a price of small performance overhead on first file read at runtime, so if this is a concern for your application in production you can use tsx together with SWC (in order of magnitude faster TypeScript transpiler implemented in Rust) without typechecking.

 Path mapping
 Very handy [tsconfig-paths](https://github.com/dividab/tsconfig-paths) library allows to import modules from the filesystem without prefixing them with "./".

 Watch Mode
-We are going to use `ts-node-dev` to watch files and restart application on change, `ts-node-dev` is tweaked version of `node-dev` that uses `ts-node` under the hood.
+We are going to use `tsx` to watch files and restart application on change, `tsx` is tweaked version of `node-dev` that uses `tsx` under the hood.
 It restarts target node process but shares Typescript compilation process between restarts.
 This significantly increases speed of restarting comparing to `node-dev` or `nodemon`.

 ## ESLint